MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-general.md

 ### When was Community Training launched?

-Community Training was publicly announced on 22nd February 2017.
+Community training was publicly announced on 22nd February 2017.
 It is currently in Public Preview and planning to become Generally Available by 2022.

-### Is Community Training a Learning Management System?
+### Is Microsoft Community Training a Learning Management System?

 Community Training designed for mobile-first and mobile-only audiences.
 The platform is built and optimized  to work seamlessly on low bandwidth networks and low-end smartphones.

-While Community Training is not a traditional Learning Management System (LMS), it does provide organizations to create a full ranged self-pace e-learning environment.
-Powered by Azure Community Training enables you to share relevant information from a wide variety of sources.
+While Community training is not a traditional Learning Management System (LMS), it does provide organizations to create a full ranged self-pace e-learning environment.
+Powered by Azure Community training enables you to share relevant information from a wide variety of sources.

 ### What are the markets where Community Training is available?